vikpe/python-package-starter/README.md

 Tests are run whenever there is a commit, see `.github/workflows/test.yml` for details.

 ### Code coverage
-Enable code coverage reporting to [Codecov](https://codecov.io/) by setting the secret `CODECOV_TOKEN` in your repository settings under "Secrets".
+Enable code coverage reporting to [Codecov](https://codecov.io/):
+1. Create an account
+2. Click "Add new repository"
+3. Copy the token
+4. Go to GitHub -> repo -> settings -> "Secrets" -> New Secret
+  * name: `CODECOV_TOKEN`
+  * value: [token from codecov]